Ameba-AIoT/meta-realtek-matter/examples/linux-custom-dac-app/README.md

-# linux-lighting-app example
+# linux-custom-dac-app example

 This is a modified example from linux-lighting-app.
 You may consult linux-lighting-app example README.md first to get the hardware LED working.

 This example demonstrates generation and use of test certificates and keys for matter commissioning.
 In the main function, `DacFilepath` variable is where you can put in the filepath of the certificates and keys.
-By default, the bitbake recipe shall copy the `myattestation` directory from `tools/factorydata` to the same folder as the executable binary `linux-custom-dac-app` at `/matter-ported-examples` directory on target AmebaSmart Yocto.
+By default, the bitbake recipe shall copy the `myattestation` directory from `tools/factorydata` to the same folder as the executable binary `linux-custom-dac-app` at `/matter-app-port-examples` directory on target AmebaSmart Yocto.

 ## Generating test Certificates and Keys
 1. Navigate to factorydata folder